DesCoding/ClientCalendar/README.md

 # Daily Planner

 This calendar features HTML and CSS powered by jQuery and uses the Moment.js library to work with date and time.
-Save different tasks and events by the hour of the day!
-Click on colored textarea corresponding to desired time.
-Type whichever event or task you would like to acomplish.
-Simply click on the button to the right of text box to save!
+Users can save events for each hour of the day; to do this, click on colored textarea corresponding to desired time.
+Type whichever event or task you would like to schedule, then click the save button to the right of text box.

-Note: Different colors indicate past present and future

 ## Your Task